Skip to main content

 info

 Since v2, Tolgee runs PostgreSQL database in its container by default.
 To disable embedded Postgres, set tolgee.postgres-autostart.enabled property to false.
+Then you can use external database as described below.

 To run server locally you should be fine just with running simple Docker image with mounted data volume.
 Tolgee has embedded PostgresSQL database, so you don't have to manually set it.